TW-JZT/TrustMave/README.md

 * aaanndd myself ;)

 ## Prerequisites
-Taskmaster requires the following software to be installed on the system.
+TrustMave requires the following software to be installed on the system.
 * Nodejs 10.24.0
 * Python 3.7.3
 * Pip 9.0.1